z-hawa/session-10-z-hawa/README.md

             ratiodict[i]=temp.area/temp.perimeter
         return max(ratiodict.values())
 ```
 This class takes in two values at initialisation.
 The purpose of the class is to return the highest area:perimeter ratio and this is done by the highest_ratios function.
 It stores the ratios in a dict which is a sequence type.
 It returns the dictionary key of the highest area:perimeter ratio.
 The getitem function takes in an integer and returns the area:perimeter ratio for the vertex if it is less than the MaxVertex and greater than 3.
+This function also has the length function which returns the integer of maxvertices - 2
 <br>
 Note- Vertex has to be greater than or equal to three since a Polygon with less than 3 sides is a 1D shape since it never gets closed.